billpsomas/simpool/README.md

 >:exclamation: **NOTE: Remember to integrate the above code snippets into the appropriate locations in your model definition**.

-## Installation
+## Experiments
+We provide experiments on [ImageNet](https://imagenet.stanford.edu/) in both [supervised](supervised/README.md) and [self-supervised](self_supervised/README.md) learning.
+Have a look on the respective folders for pre-trained models, reproduction recipes, etc.

+### Preliminaries
-We provide experiments on [ImageNet](https://imagenet.stanford.edu/) in both supervised and self-supervised learning.
-Thus, we use two different [Anaconda](https://www.anaconda.com/distribution/#download-section) environments, both utilizing [PyTorch](https://pytorch.org/).
+We use two different [Anaconda](https://www.anaconda.com/distribution/#download-section) environments, both utilizing [PyTorch](https://pytorch.org/).
 For both, you will first need to [download ImageNet](https://medium.com/@billpsomas/download-and-prepare-imagenet-401bf10a681).

 ### Self-supervised learning environment

+Create this environment for [self_supervised](self_supervised/README.md) learning experiments.
 ```bash
 conda create -n simpoolself python=3.8 -y
 conda activate simpoolself